BAS (Business Activity Statement)

 How BAS Works

-- Business lodges BAS to the ATO (monthly or quarterly).
+- You lodge BAS with the ATO on a schedule (monthly or quarterly).

-- Reports GST collected, PAYG withholding, and other taxes.
+- It reports GST collected, PAYG withholding, and related obligations.

-- Lenders may request copies to verify cashflow and tax compliance.
+- Lenders may request BAS copies to confirm trading activity and consistency.

 Related Switchboard Resources